kubrahtekin/countingApp/README.md

 ## About App

 Counting app can work on both android and ios.
-It is an application that works with the Internet.
-Therefore, when you run the application, make sure you are connected to the Internet.

 #### ***Dependencies***